kbruurs/unifi-hassio/README.md

 ### Summary
 A simple add-on to create tickets using the Unifi ticket system.

+Copy all files to your hassio installation in the addons folder (in a new folder called unifi_tikets).
+More information: https://developers.home-assistant.io/docs/add-ons/tutorial/

+Step two is go to you Home assistant and go to add-ons.
+Click add-on store and then refresh repositories.
+The add-on should now show up and you should be able to install it.
+Fill in the configuration before starting the add-on.

 The add-on is Ingress compatible so runs from wherever you're able to connect to your installation.

 ### Usage